SQL Backup Master provides a simple command line interface that allows you to trigger a backup job to start.

 The backup type parameter value is not case sensitive.

-Command line calls to SqlBackupMaster.exe will start the specified backup job and exit immediately.
+By default, command line calls to SqlBackupMaster.exe will start the specified backup job and exit immediately.
 This allows you to start multiple backup jobs in sequence, if needed, without waiting for any of them to complete.

 If the backup job was started successfully by the command line interface, the process exit code will be zero (0).
 If the backup job could not be started for any reason, the exit code will be one (1).
 If you need additional details about the execution state of a backup (such as the final backup success or error state), you'll need to review backup log for that job.
 You can use the /awaitResult flag described above to alter this behavior.

 Once the backup job is up and running, it will be processed just as it would if you had started it via the SQL Backup Master user interface.
 All settings for the job will be honored, log entries will be created, notifications will be sent, etc.